atrapalis/atrapalis/README.md

 ### Hi there 👋

 I am Aris and this is my GitHub profile.
-I have spent a lot of time over the years learning C++/C# programming as a hobby by working on a custom video game engine, among other smaller projects.
+I have spent a lot of time over the years learning C++/C# programming as a hobby by working on a 2D game engine, among other smaller projects.
 I have decided to share here some of the libraries and tools that I have developed over the years.

 My biggest projects have been in C++, although I have now transitioned to using mainly C#.